Nut Bark, Dark Chocolate, 150g

 Contains no alcohol and no animal gelatin — perfect for Ramadan, Eid al-Fitr, and Eid al-Adha.

-Ingredients: SEMI-SWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin), almonds, hazelnuts, walnuts, butter.
+Ingredients: SEMI-SWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin, milk), almonds, hazelnuts, walnuts, butter.
 Contains: almonds, hazelnuts, walnuts, milk.
 May contain: peanuts, pistachios, pecans, eggs.

 *Rainforest Alliance Certified™ sustainable.